BestTimesToVisit.com Logo

 When is the absolute best time to visit Tahiti to balance weather and crowds?

-Is it easy to get around Tahiti and the surrounding islands?
+Is it easy to get around Tahiti and its surrounding islands without a car?

 What is the cheapest month to visit Tahiti, French Polynesia?